Pluralia/ghc-proposals/proposals/local-warning-pragmas.rst

 There are three ways to local work with language extensions:

-1. Create a new pragma ``LANGUAGE_LOCAL``
+1. Tweak the LANGUAGE pragma to be acceptable in other places, not only at the top.
-2. Tweak the LANGUAGE pragma to be acceptable in other places, not only at the top.
+2. Create a new pragma ``LANGUAGE_LOCAL``
-2. Create individual local pragmas for every extension when it makes sense
+3. Create individual local pragmas for every extension when it makes sense
-3. Forget this idea
+4. Forget this idea

 Implementation Plan
 -------------------